dwighthouse/unofficial-talonvoice-docs/docs/Context.md

 ### Context Limited by App Bundle Name

 Limit this Context only to Google Chrome by using the optional named bundle parameter (`bundle`) with Google Chrome's app bundle name.
 This Context's keymap will only apply when Google Chrome is active.
-This [Command](Commands.md) focuses the address bar when saying `🔊 address bar` by programmatically pressing the key combination ⌘ + L.
+This Voice Command focuses the address bar when saying `🔊 address bar` by programmatically pressing the key combination ⌘ + L.

 ```python
 from talon.voice import Context, Key